iamavu/iamavu.github.io/src/content/posts/05-Making-Medusa-My-First-CrackMe-Part-0x01.md

 }
 ```

-### problemo
+### PROBLEMO
-But there comes a problem, no matter what I entered, wrong flag or right flag, It would always give me `"YOU GOT STONED BY THE MEDUSA!
-D:"`
+But there comes a problem, no matter what I entered, wrong flag or right flag, It would always give me `"YOU GOT STONED BY THE MEDUSA!"`
 What went wrong, after pondering and tinkering I realised that the flag `pwning-since-1337` would be stored in `.rodata` and there would be no way to access it in `validate`'s function.

 We need to write self contained function which has the `pwning-since-1337` itself.
 So we just make an local array, easy-peasy-lemon-squeezy!

-Here is our updated `validate-self-contained.c`---
+Here is our updated `validate-self-contained.c`--
 ```c
 #include  <stdio.h>
 #include  <string.h>